MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ## Next steps

 Build on top of your enriched customer data.
-Create [Segments](segments.md), [Measures](measures.md), and even [export the data](export-destinations.md) to deliver personalized experiences to your customers.
+Create [Segments](segments.md) and [Measures](measures.md), and even [export the data](export-destinations.md) to deliver personalized experiences to your customers.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]